photoprism/photoprism-docs/docs/user-guide/navigation.md

 The number displayed is the count of currently selected photos.
 The context menu provides you the following functions:

-* ICON Archive photos
+*  Archive photos
-* ICON Add photos to album
+* :material-folder: Add photos to album
 * ICON Download photos
 * ICON Mark photos as private
 * ICON Open edit dialogue
 * ICON Share photos

-To unselect all selected photos click ICON :material-account-circle: .
+To unselect all selected photos click .

 ![Screenshot](../img/nav3edited.png)